SOU PLAN

 Why weren’t students informed earlier?

-Due to the delicate nature of the transformation and other guidelines the SOU administration is updating students quickly as the timeline and guidelines allow.
+Due to the delicate nature of the transformation and other guidelines, the SOU administration is updating students as quickly as the timeline and guidelines allow.

 Who can I contact with my questions or concerns?